JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 #### Evaluation Parameters
 - `aggregation_levels`: Dictionary where the keys are names for levels at which results should be aggregated for evaluation and values are columns in the shapefile allowing to aggregate simulation level results.
+IMPORTANT: Neither the key nor the value may contain colons!
+If this is the case, please ensure you rename your shapefile.

 E.g a the shapefile might have a column Admin2 and the simulations are run at Admin3.
 So all predictions that share the same Admin2 region would be aggregated and metrics would be computed for these.

 #### Scripts Configuration
 - Paths to scripts used within the Snakemake pipeline.
 See the example for details